TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

    Description
-         This flag requires the content to be set to some value after any content-import and treatment that might have happened now (data, field, current, listNum, trim).
+         This flag requires the content to be set to some value after any content-import and treatment that might have happened until now (data, field, current, listNum, trim).
 Zero is **not** regarded as empty!
 Use "if" instead!

          If the content is empty, "" is returned immediately.